srf6413/youtube-hermes-config/cpp_subscriber/README.md

 ## Functionality:<br/>
 This program creates and runs a Pub/Sub client object which subscribes to a specified Pub/Sub topic containing a configuration change request.
 Once it recives a message it gets processed in a callback function to evaluate the change request.

-### Todo: add and elaborate on Impact Analysis component and PubSub Response Component.
 <br/><br/>

 **Setup Instructions:**